 - Apply petroleum jelly.
 Put petroleum jelly (Vaseline) on the tender area and bandage the toe.

 - Choose sensible footwear.
 Consider wearing open-toed shoes or sandals until your toe feels better.

 - Take pain relievers.
-Over-the-counter pain relievers such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve) may help ease the toe pain.
+A nonprescription pain reliever such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others) may help ease the toe pain.

-Your family doctor or a foot doctor (podiatrist) can diagnose an ingrown toenail.
-Prepare a list of questions to ask your doctor during your appointment.
+Your primary health care provider or a foot doctor (podiatrist) can diagnose an ingrown toenail.
+Prepare a list of questions to ask during your appointment.
 Some basic questions include:

 - Is my condition temporary or long term (chronic)?

 - What are my treatment options and the pros and cons of each?

 - Can I wait to see if the condition goes away on its own?

 - What nail care routine do you recommend while my toe heals?

 Your health care provider is likely to ask you questions such as: